 UROP for Students

 Please note, only students in the middle-years of their degree are eligible for this scheme.
-Therefore you must either be a second year, or a third year if part of a four year degree.
+Therefore you must either be a second year, or a third year if part of a four year degree studying at the University of Reading.

 The UROP process starts with proposals from members of staff in Autumn Term for six week projects that will present students with an insight into a range of research skills in an area that complements or extends their research interests.